open-pioneer/trails-build-tools/packages/tag-current-versions/README.md

 # @open-pioneer/tag-current-versions

+**Archived: This package is no longer being developed. `changeset tag` can now be used instead, since it can filter private packages now.**

+---

 Creates `git` tags for all packages in the current workspace, according to the `version` field in their `package.json`.

 Only those packages are tagged that have a valid version and are not `private`.